Since the beginning of our research grants program in 2005, Free to Breathe has awarded over $4 million to support lung cancer research.

 Scientists are learning that lung cancer can be caused not only by environmental hazards a person has been exposed to, but also by genetics.
 However, these roles aren’t always separate, because some people with a smoking history seem to be more likely to develop lung cancer than others with a similar history.
 Dr. Lu has found evidence that variations in a gene called Dock9 may play a role in lung cancer risk.
-Partnership support will allow Dr. Lu to further examine how Dock9 affects cancer formation and investigate ways it may eventually be targeted with therapy.
+Free to Breathe support will allow Dr. Lu to further examine how Dock9 affects cancer formation and investigate ways it may eventually be targeted with therapy.
 This grant is made possible through the Louisiana Hope Research Grant provided by Free to Breathe.

 This research project seeks to build understanding of a genetic problem that drives lung cancer growth in approximately 50% of lung cancer patients.
 When the gene p53 is mutated, part of the system that controls cell growth and division becomes broken, allowing cells to grow and divide uncontrollably.
 Dr. Wajapeyee is working on ways to fix this system by using other genes to control cell growth, which could lead to new, effective treatments for patients whose tumors have a p53 mutation.
 This grant is made possible by Free to Breathe and Uniting Against Lung Cancer.